inteli-poc/inteli-demo/README.md

 ./scripts/build.sh [cust] [am]
 ```

-The other three images for this repo, `vitalam-ipfs`, `vitalam-node` and `vitalam-api`, are pulled automatically from GHCR when bringing up the full set of containers in the next step.
+The other three images for this repo, `dscp-ipfs`, `dscp-node` and `dscp-api`, are pulled automatically from GHCR when bringing up the full set of containers in the next step.

 ### Bringing up the demo containers